 How can I sign up for a tour?

-To sign up for a tour at one of our facilities, we highly encourage parents to schedule a tour ahead of time.
+We highly encourage parents to schedule a tour ahead of time so that we can be sure to allot time to answer questions.
 However, we also have an open door policy and will warmly greet you during our normal business hours to take a tour of our facilities.

 What is the youngest age you accept in the toddler rooms?